andreciornavei/rn-essentials/README.md

 ### _Fast project setup:_
 As you can see on this little piece of code, everithing is embedded in just one provider, the `EssentialProviders`, that will inject everything you need to setup your project as faster as prossible.

-You can see all the providers embbeded later this documentation.
+You can see all the providers embbeded later on this documentation.

 ```jsx
 import React from 'react';